 Full-time students can be funded for up to two years.
 Part-time and online students can be funded for up to three years, with the possibility of renewal for a fourth year.

 In order for students to be considered for a Davidson School scholarship, applicants are asked to submit the FAFSA (JTS Code 002740).

 Students that plan on applying for federal loans should submit the application by March 1.
-The loan application will become available in December 2021.
+The loan application becomes available in December.

 Financial Aid for Full-Time Doctoral Students